sroelants/wasm-challenges/README.md

 Tiny programming challenges designed for learning about WebAssembly by writing it by hand.

-> [!WARNING]
-> The challenge files currently have _my_ solutions in, but I'll remove the solutions once I finish implementing the challenges.

-Each challenge has a [`.wat`][wat] file where you'll need to implement a WebAssembly module to pass the tests in `tests.mjs`.
+Each challenge has a [`.wat`][wat] file where you'll need to implement a WebAssembly module to pass the tests.

-Run `node tests.mjs` to run the tests.
+Run `node tests.mjs` to run the tests and to see the recommended order for solving the challenges.

+The challenges have descriptions within their `.wat` files, but it some cases it will also be useful to look inside `tests.mjs` to better understand the different test cases.

+Remove the `;; SOLVE` comment when you're ready to test your solution.

+If you get stuck or want to compare notes check out my `solutions` branch.

+_These challenges assume you have a programming background and are comfortable with some low-level concepts such as binary representations, bitwise operations, memory and pointers._

 ## Dependencies